 And so that was how, nearly a year after he joined the family, Ulysses actually went on his first trip around the world.
 On July 4, he flew to Colorado, USA.
 Awaiting him were sprawling highland pastures and a comfortable-looking house with plenty of large windows.

 But not everything boded well for the cat’s new life abroad.
 One of his new home’s long-term occupants is a domineering Egyptian leopard cat named Morsi.
-The Hesslers adopted him during the five years they spent in Egypt, and is nearly 10 years older than Ulysses.
+The Hesslers adopted him during the five years they spent in Egypt, and he is nearly 10 years older than Ulysses.